Create Your First Wallet

 Circle Programmable Wallets provide a comprehensive developer solution to storing, sending, and spending Web3 digital currencies and NFTs.
 You or your users can manage asset infrastructure.
 Circle provides a one-stop-shop experience with all the tools and services to handle the complex parts, including security, transaction monitoring, account recovery flows, and more.

-Note: The following guide uses the Polygon (MATIC) Testnet for illustration purposes.
+Note: The following guide uses the Polygon Amoy Testnet for illustration purposes; no real-world funds will be transferred.
 In production, you can create and use programmable wallets that support crypto tokens with the following blockchains and standards:

 This guide features a Developer-Controlled wallet.
 Programmable Wallets also support a user-controlled wallet quickstart.